Contact InformationMain office:

 Be prepared to see a lot more of college police officers this semester as they spread this message and strive to be a bigger part of the CCRI community.

 It’s all part of the department’s new community policing program; new College Police Chief Dale Wetherell put Mageau in charge of the effort.
-In the past, Mageau said, CCRI students and staff did not have much interaction with campus police officers until they had a problem.
+In the past, Mageau said, CCRI students and staff did not have much interaction with College Police officers until they had a problem.
 The officers hope that community policing will change that, helping build relationships between officers and the college’s employees and students.

 Community policing is a concept municipal police departments nationwide employ that sends officers to community events to increase their interaction with the people they serve.
 CCRI’s community policing initiative will see officers attending campus events as well as hosting their own.
 The next one is an upcoming Oct.
 17 visit by the Pink Fire Truck to the Knight Campus to raise awareness about breast cancer.
 The Coventry Fire Department has donated the Pink Fire Truck to Pink Heals Rhode Island, an organization committed to helping women who are battling cancer.

-So far this semester, campus police officers staffed welcome tables at all four CCRI campuses during the first week of school and attended new student orientations for the first time to give safety lectures.
+So far this semester, College Police officers staffed welcome tables at all four CCRI campuses during the first week of school and attended new student orientations for the first time to give safety lectures.
 Officers at the Knight Campus have attended All Clubs Day and reached out to the Imagine Preschool and the West Bay Collaborative, two outside institutions hosted there.

 “We’re trying to integrate with the college community,” Mageau said.
 “And every step of the way, when we’ve talked to people, they’ve been very receptive.”